salasradjef/virtualhost/README.md

 # Virtualhost Manage Script
-#### Personal tool to create a manage virtualhost on my popOS system
+#### Personal tool to create and manage virtualhost on my popOS system